 (Modern Survival.org) – The difference between life and death in a survival situation can often come down to one skill: ingenuity.
-It’s the ability to think outside of the box and utilize random items for tasks beyond their original intended purposes.
+It’s the ability to think outside the box and utilize random items for tasks beyond their original purposes.

 The easiest way to build ingenuity is to learn how common, everyday items can be used now.
 One household staple that has a variety of survival implications is aluminum foil.
-Aluminum foil is lightweight, multi-purpose and when cared for, can be reused.
+Aluminum foil is lightweight, multi-purpose, and, when cared for, can be reused.
 This makes it a great candidate for any survivalist stockpile.

-Obviously, aluminum foil is great for cooking food over a campfire, but its applications go far beyond that.
+Aluminum foil is great for cooking food over a campfire, but its applications go far beyond that.
 Here are a few examples of survival uses for aluminum foil:

-- A wadded up piece of foil can clean metal objects, from scissors to pots and pans.
+- A wadded-up piece of foil can clean metal objects, from scissors to pots and pans.

 - Wrapping tinder and kindling in aluminum foil will help it become water-resistant while traveling.